AshwinSundar/ashwinsundar/drafts/intro-to-vim.md

 | Visual | `Esc` + `ctrl+v` |
 | Command Line | `Esc` + `:` |

-Normal Mode is kind of like base camp for Vim, so when things go sideways and it's not clear what mode you're in anymore, just hit `Esc` to get back to a known starting point.

-To put it another way, Vim modes can be thought of as a finite state machine and can only exist in a set of defined modes. (see comment at https://stackoverflow.com/questions/11828270/how-do-i-exit-vim?utm_source=thenewstack&utm_medium=website&utm_content=inline-mention&utm_campaign=platform) - recreate that diagram in the comment about finite state machines
+Normal Mode is the default state for Vim, and can always be accessed by hitting `Esc`.
+Vim modes can be thought of as a finite state machine and can only exist in a set of defined modes. (see comment at https://stackoverflow.com/questions/11828270/how-do-i-exit-vim?utm_source=thenewstack&utm_medium=website&utm_content=inline-mention&utm_campaign=platform) - recreate that diagram in the comment about finite state machines

 ## Navigation

-Navigating through a file is accomplished in Normal Mode, which you can enter from any mode by hitting `Esc`
+Navigating through a file is accomplished in Normal Mode, which you can enter from any mode by hitting `Esc`.

 | Command | Description |
 |---------|-------------|
 | h, j, k, l | Move left, down, up, or right one character/line